nicholasgillespie/portfolio-design/docs/project/progress_log.md

 - Implemented JavaScript for dynamic centering of reel content and navigation button functionality.
 - Added "Previous" and "Next" buttons with ARIA labels for accessible navigation.
 - Integrated SkipLink for better navigation accessibility.

+## 2024-06-15 - Afternoon

+### Section - Slider

+- Addressed and resolved spacing issues within the slider component to ensure consistent and visually appealing layout across different screen sizes.

+### Section - Contact

+- Developed the Contact section.

+### General

+- Site completion: With the finalization of the Contact section, all planned sections of the website are now developed and integrated.
+The site is fully functional and ready for final review and launch.

 ---